renatalantos/Embrace-support-group/README.md

 * Deployment

 * Acknowledgements

+# Introduction
+The product (Embrace Support Group website) is for a fictional support group where end users are parents with problem teenage children or parents with simply teenage children.
+The site provides information on the support group's purpose, ethos, practices, organizers, visual aids and contact details and extra professional assistance.
+It also informs users about their privacy and data protection rights.
+It is a non-profit business, participation is free.
+The site has been designed for desktop, laptop, tablet and mobile devices.

+# UX

+* Owner goals

+The owners of the product are the organizers who run the meetings.

+The site owners use online presence to attract participants to the support group meetings.

+*User goals
+Potential users would like to achieve the following:

+* Find a parent support group
+* Contact a parent support group
+* Contact a child psychologist
+* Get information on support group's practices
+* Get information on support group's ethos
+* Get information on responses
+* Get information on leaders
+* Get visual aids
+* Get information on privacy and data protection rights
+* Be able to view the site on devices with different screen sizes and reolution

+# Layout

 ## Home
 The Homepage introduces the purpose and the main activity of the group, the vision and responses.